duartevalente10/TFM-Driver-Behavior-and-Drowsiness-Detection/README.md

-# Driver Behavior and Drowsiness Detection
+# Master's Dissertation - Driver Behavior and Drowsiness Detection

 This repository contains the code and machine learning pipelines developed as part of my Master's Thesis at ISEL - Instituto Superior de Engenharia de Lisboa.
 The project addresses two major causes of road accidents: **aggressive driving** and **driver drowsiness**.